josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 This interfaces exposes a binary managed buffer.

 **Note:** `TBuffer` generic type is `struct`.
 This interface inherits from `IManagedBinaryBuffer<T>`.
-This type not allow public implementation or inheritance.
+This type not allows public implementation or inheritance.

 </details>